BlakeRain/blakerain.com/content/weeknotes/2026-W07/index.md

 conferencing component.
 Apparently they [require registration] to use their service, even if you're self-hosting.
 I'll have to see what this means for me.

-If you're looking for an alternative to Discord, there's a useful [list of alternatives] ranked by functionality, security, openness, safety, and decentralisation.
+- If you're looking for an alternative to Discord, there's a useful [list of alternatives] ranked by functionality, security, openness, safety, and decentralisation.

-It seems that somebody has already [made a script] to circumvent the age verification.
+- It seems that somebody has already [made a script] to circumvent the age verification.
+- Soatok has a good article on how [age verification doesn't need to be a privacy footgun].

 [for all users]: https://www.bbc.co.uk/news/articles/c1d67vdlk1ko
 [complained about this]: /notes/2026-02-12